Skip to main content

 Start small.
 Begin with a single project folder and an about-me file.
 You can always add more once you've seen how it works.
 There's no need to replicate your whole filing system on day one.

 Review before you share.
-If you build something in CoWork that you're going to send to a client or share externally, read it first.
+If you build something in Cowork that you're going to send to a client or share externally, read it first.
 Claude can confidently state things that aren't quite right — you're always the last check.

 Connecting apps

-CoWork can connect to external apps — Gmail, Google Calendar, Slack, Notion, and others — via plugins (more on those in the next section).
+Cowork can connect to external apps — Gmail, Google Calendar, Slack, Notion, and others — via plugins (more on those in the next section).
 When you connect an app, Claude can read and act on it.

 Be selective.
 Connect the apps you actually need for specific tasks.
 You don't need to connect everything — each connection is a decision about access, and it's easy to add more later.